growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ## Check deleted pages in Trash

-You can refer to deleted page from
+You can refer to the deleted page from
-"Deleted page" in the menu that appears by clicking the user name in the header.
+"Deleted pages" in the menu that appears by clicking the user name in the header.

 ![delete5](./images/delete5.png)

-You can refer to it from the menu of the trash can icon.

-Pages go to `/trash`,
-the page moves in a configuration that maintains the original page hierarchy.
+The page moves below "/trash", keeping the original page hierarchy.

 ![delete6](./images/delete6.png)

-When you select a deleted page,
-You can refer to the page, "Put Back" operation, "Delete Completely" operation.
+If you select the deleted page, you will see the page, "Put Back" button, and "Delete Completely" button.

 ![delete3](./images/delete3.png)

 Deleted pages cannot be edited.
-Please click "Put Back" if you want to edit.
+Click "Put Back" first if you want to edit.

 ## Delete completely

-"Delete completely" button for pages under "/trash"
+By clicking "Delete completely" under "/trash", pages can be permanently deleted.

 ![delete3](./images/delete3.png)